 - Free rate quotes: Easily see what your interest rate and monthly payment options are without affecting your credit.

-- No hidden fees: SoFi doesn’t charge application, origination, or prepayment fees.
-Your only loan cost is the monthly interest payment.
+- No hidden fees: SoFi doesn’t require origination fees and doesn’t charge application or prepayment fees.

 - Joint personal loans: The lender offers joint loans when the co-borrower lives with you and can help you qualify for better loan terms.